 In Computing we intend to teach the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 We will build on this knowledge and understanding so that pupils use information technology to create programs, systems and a range of content.
 We will focus on being safe whilst working in a digital environment.

-Our pupils in Pre-Nursery to Year 2 have access to our class sets of iPads, used for educational purposes, and our Year 3 pupils have their own Apple iPad provided by the school.
+Our pupils in Pre-Prep have access to a class set of iPads and a class set of Chromebooks which are shared across the school.